Kazppa/ItemFilterProxyModel/Readme.md

 This class was made with (and for) Qt6 but might works with Qt5 (i didn't test it though).

 ## Contributing
-If this project happens to be useful in one of your project and you do make some changes / improvements, feel free to create a pull request to help the next guy coming by this repo.
+If this proxy model happens to be useful in one of your project and you do make some changes / improvements, feel free to create a pull request to help the next guys coming by this repo.

 ## License
 The whole repository is licensed under `Apache-2.0`.